- Ixos mcclellandii

 - I. m. canescens: South-eastern Thailand (Khao Kuap region)

 - I. m. peracensis: Peninsular Thailand to northern Malaysia (Selangor and Pahang)

 Feeds in fruiting trees and shrubs together with other birds.
 Often obtains berries by hovering clumsily below strands of them.
+They also eat insects.

 - BF Member observations

 - Handbook of the Birds of the World Alive (retrieved Nov 2017)